Buying a new computer

 Photo: If you buy a secondhand laptop and it doesn't have a built-in Wi-Fi card, you

-can always buy a PCMCIA adapter card like this one (a Netgear WG5117).
+can always buy a PCMCIA adapter card (made by companies such as Netgear and Belkin).
 It's a bit bigger than a credit card and it

 just slots into the side of the machine.
 If you're using Windows, the card should install itself automatically.